esamattis/react-zorm/README.md

 ## The Chains

-The chains are a way to access the form data in a type safe way.
+The chains are a way to access the form validation state in a type safe way.
 The invocation via `()` is the way the get the chain data.
-The `fields` chain is for the field `name` and `id` attributes and the `errors` chain if for getting the possible error data with convenience overloads for rendering and setting class names.
+The `fields` chain is for the field `name` and `id` attributes and the `errors` chain is for getting the possible error data with convenience overloads for rendering and setting class names.

-## `fields` invocation
+### `fields` invocation

 Return values for different invocation types